mkbui/EfiensCTF-Writeup/round2/README.md

 }
 ```

 In this function, `iVar1` is an unknown randomized variable, and `DAT_00301020` seems to be the flag.
-From the loop, it is apparent the program will XOR each character of the flag with the randomized `iVar1`.
+From the loop, it is apparent the program will XOR each character of the flag with `iVar1`.
 It then returns this encrypted message to the user.

 With some basic knowledge of reversing / crypto, we can easily see how to recover the original flag.
 Since every character is XORed with a same value, we just need to bruteforce on possible bytes of one character and see which one produce a valid message.
 Moreover, we also know that our flag must begin with either `e` or `E`.
 Therefore, two tries are enough to get the intended original flag.
 It turns out `e` is the actual first character.